 What is soil exactly?
 Soils are complex mixtures of minerals, plants, and microorganisms.
 They are derived from the decomposition of rocks, a process that can take tens or even hundreds of thousands of years.

-Here in Coombsville the soils are a result of volcanic eruptions that occurred some three to five million years ago.
+In Coombsville the soils are a result of volcanic eruptions that occurred some three to five million years ago.
 These soils have undergone uplift, dispersion and erosion over many thousands of years.
-This is the land we farm.

 Less than 2,000 acres of Coombsville are under vine